How to Exercise in the Heat

 Summer is not the time to adhere to the ‘Melbourne uniform’ of black, grey or navy – lighter colours help reflect the heat and are a more comfortable option if you’re training outside.
 Choosing lightweight clothing made from breathable materials will keep you cooler when you’re working up a sweat.
 You’ll find sportswear that is specially designed to help keep you cool and dry in most sports stores.
 Oh, and don’t forget to wear a hat to protect your head and face from those harsh rays!

 Remember the old saying ‘between 11 and 3, slip under a tree’?
 It’s generally the hottest time of the day so try to avoid scheduling your exercise during this time.
 Exercising during the hottest part of the day increases your risk of developing a heat related condition, so get your workout out of the way in the morning if you can, or late in the afternoon as the sun heads west.

 Listen to your body

 Your body is a really good communicator; you just need to be listening!
 If you begin feeling faint, experience nausea or dizziness, or otherwise feel unwell – stop immediately.

 Swimming is a wonderful whole body exercise that is not only kind on your joints, but also a fun way to keep cool on a scorching summer’s day!

 Looking for more health advice?

-Check out our other blog posts here.
-Or to book an appointment, give our clinic a call on 03 5977 7488.
+Check out our other blog posts here or for more specific nutrition services or Chiropractic treatments in Somerville get in touch today.
+To book an appointment, give our clinic a call on 03 5977 7488.
 Our friendly reception staff will help direct you to the most appropriate practitioner for your specific needs.